 - The Economic Crime Plan 2023-2026 set out a range of commitments aimed at combatting the criminal abuse of cryptoassets.
-FCA engagement on the commitments has included actions to improve understanding of the UK cryptoasset regime and providing tailored communications where necessary to improve understanding of cryptoasset regulation, and engaging with cryptoasset businesses and monitoring their compliance with the "travel rule" - In June 2023, HM Treasury consulted on potential reform of the AML/CTF supervisory regime, which set out four possible future supervisory models.
-That consultation closed in September 2023, with HM Treasury originally planning to issue a response document in Q2 2024.
-That response is awaited. - In March 2024, HM Treasury launched a consultation on proposals to improve the effectiveness of the MLRs 2017 (confirming at the same time that it was still reviewing responses to its June 2023 consultation).
+FCA engagement commitments have included actions to improve understanding of the UK cryptoasset regime and providing tailored communications where necessary to improve understanding of cryptoasset regulation; and engaging with cryptoasset businesses and monitoring their compliance with the "travel rule". - The UK's incoming cryptoasset regime will require consequential amendments the MLRs 2017 to align its provisions with the proposed new cryptoasset-related regulated activities.
+Cryptoasset exchanges and custodian wallet providers already registered with the FCA for the purposes of the MLRs 2017 will be permitted to continue their operations while they apply for full authorisation under the new regime (see Slide 60). - The FCA is consulting in CP25/14 as part of a series of consultations under its Crypto Roadmap, on proposals that, to meet necessary legal requirements under UK anti-money laundering, counter-terrorist financing, and counter-proliferation financing legislation, stablecoin issuers will need to have appropriate systems and controls for financial crime.
+That consultation closes on 31 July 2025 (see Slide 60). - From June-September 2023, HM Treasury consulted on potential reform of the AML/CTF supervisory regime, which set out four possible future supervisory models.
+In March 2024, HM Treasury launched a further consultation on proposals to improve the effectiveness of the MLRs 2017 (confirming at the same time that it was still reviewing responses to its June 2023 consultation).
 Building on the findings of its 2022 review, HM Treasury highlighted areas for improvement, including: clarifying the scope of the MLRs 2017, Customer Due Diligence (CDD), trust registration services requirements, and better co-ordination in the AML system.
-That consultation closed in June 2024 and a response is awaited. - FSMA 2023 mandated the FCA to review its guidance on the treatment of Politically Exposed Persons (PEPs).
-The FCA consulted in July 2024, but a feedback statement and amended guidance is still awaited. - The next iteration of the Regulatory Initiatives Grid is expected in Q2 2025.
-This may contain further detail on HM Treasury's and FCA's publication plans for the outstanding responses listed above. - The FCA is exploring (in DP 23/4, published November 2023) how the UK's AML framework and the FCA's financial crime rules and guidance should apply to stablecoin issuers and custodians when the UK's cryptoasset framework is implemented.
-The FCA's recently published 'Crypto Roadmap' highlights that a follow-up consultation on stablecoin regulation is expected in Q1-Q2 2025 (see Slide 60).
+That consultation closed in June 2024.
+HM Treasury's response document was published on 17 July 2025.
+HM Treasury confirmed it would lay draft secondary legislation later in 2025 to improve the effectiveness of the regime. - FSMA 2023 mandated the FCA to review its guidance on the treatment of Politically Exposed Persons (PEPs).
+The FCA consulted in July 2024.
+In July 2025 it published revised guidance (FG 25/3).